Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Introduction

 \section{Introduction}

 Gravitational wave (GW) observations bring a wealth of information to a broad range of topics ranging from astrophysics, cosmology, and fundamental physics.
 The first GW detection\citep{Abbott:2016:gw150914} opened a new way of observing the Universe.
 The latest measurements from the LIGO-Virgo-KAGRA (LVK)\citep{Harry:2010,Aso:2013,Acernese:2014,LIGOScientific:2014pky,Martynov:2016fzi,KAGRA:2013pob,Tse:2019,KAGRA:2020tym,gwtc2.1} have detected $90$ compact objects which constituents of binary neutron stars (BNSs), neutron star binary black holes (NSBHs), and binary black holes (BBHs) \citep{LIGOScientific:2021psn}.
 The observed GW sources give a direct probe to infer the mass distribution of the compact objects across a range of cosmic redshifts.
-The recent measurement by the LVK collaboration exhibit that the mass distribution of the BBHs shows a power-law+Gaussian distribution \citep{Abbott:2019:population,Abbott_2021, LIGOScientific:2021psn,LIGOScientific:2021djp,Virgo:2021bbr}.
-Along with the mass distribution, a power-law model of the BBHs merger rate is inferred from LVK analysis \citep{Abbott_2019,Abbott_2021, LIGOScientific:2021psn,LIGOScientific:2021djp,Abbott_2021_population}.
-The mass distribution of GW sources and the merger rate provides a direct way to understand the formation channel of BHs.
+The recent measurement by the LVK collaboration exhibit that the mass distribution of the BBHs shows a power-law+Gaussian (PLG) distribution \citep{Abbott:2019:population,Abbott_2021, LIGOScientific:2021psn,LIGOScientific:2021djp,Virgo:2021bbr}.
+Along with the mass distribution, a power-law model of the BBHs merger rate is inferred from LVK analysis \citep{Abbott_2019,Abbott_2021, LIGOScientific:2021psn,LIGOScientific:2021djp,Abbott2020b}.
+The mass distribution of GW sources and the merger rate provides a direct way to understand the formation channel of BBHs if an underlying physical model can be inferred from observations.